PerformanC/voice/docs/Connection/voiceStateUpdate.md

 ## Syntax

 ```
-perfcVoice.voiceStateUpdate({
-  guildId: '12345678910',
-  userId: '12345678910
+connection.voiceStateUpdate({
   sessionId: '...'
 })
 ```

 > [!WARNING]
-> Invalid parameters will NOT cause the function to throw an error, but will instead cause the connection to fail silently.
+> Invalid parameters will NOT cause the function to throw an error, but will instead cause the connection to emit a 4006 error from Discord.

 ## Parameters

 - `options` - An object containing the following parameters:
-  - `guildId` - The ID of the guild that the voice channel is in.
-  - `userId` - The ID of the user that is connecting to the voice channel.
   - `sessionId` - The session ID of the voice channel.

 ## Return value